alexandertam15/RestaurantProject/README.md

     -takes DELETE request, along with query param of reservation_id, and deletes Reservation.
 If Reservation ID is valid, deletes reservations, returns valid response.
 Otherwise, error messages are returned for non-valid API usage.

 #How do I run this?
-- 0) Run tests:
+- Step 0) Run tests:
 `python manage.py test ReservationApp.tests`
 This command will run all tests located within the ReservationApp.tests package, including testViews.py and testModels.py. (for views/models respectively).
 "OK" will be printed if all pass (as they should), with errors showing failed tests.
 Run tests after making any changes.

-- 1) Run the server: In terminal, inside root of project /RestaurantProject, run:
+- Step 1) Run the server: In terminal, inside root of project /RestaurantProject, run:
 `python manage.py runserver`
 - Now you will see something like this below:
 `Starting development server at http://127.0.0.1:8000/`
 - The (http://127.0.0.1:8000/) is the address of your local server

-- 2) Create objects to use for API testing.
+- Step 2) Create objects to use for API testing.
 Inside another terminal tab run `python manage.py shell`
 - This will open up a python shell.
 This is an executable python environment.
 We will use this to create our objects.
 Example of object creation to get you started below:
 ```python